encode/django-rest-framework/docs/api-guide/relations.md

 ---

+---

+**Note:** REST Framework does not attempt to automatically optimize querysets passed to serializers in terms of `select_related` and `prefetch_related` since it would be too much magic.
+A serializer with a field spanning an orm relation through its source attribute could require an additional database hit to fetch related object from the database.
+It is the programmer's responsibility to optimize queries to avoid additional database hits which could occur while using such a serializer.

+For example, the following serializer would lead to a database hit each time evaluating the tracks field if it is not prefetched:

+    class AlbumSerializer(serializers.ModelSerializer):
+        tracks = serializers.SlugRelatedField(
+            many=True,
+            read_only=True,
+            slug_field='title'
+        )

+        class Meta:
+            model = Album
+            fields = ['album_name', 'artist', 'tracks']

+    # For each album object, tracks should be fetched from database
+    qs = Album.objects.all()
+    print(AlbumSerializer(qs, many=True).data)

+If `AlbumSerializer` is used to serialize a fairly large queryset with `many=True` then it could be a serious performance problem.
+Optimizing the queryset passed to `AlbumSerializer` with:

+    qs = Album.objects.prefetch_related('tracks')
+    # No additional database hits required
+    print(AlbumSerializer(qs, many=True).data)

+would solve the issue.

+---

 #### Inspecting relationships.

 When using the `ModelSerializer` class, serializer fields and relationships will be automatically generated for you.
 Inspecting these automatically generated fields can be a useful tool for determining how to customize the relationship style.